 Innovation in heating has hardly changed with central heating systems still mainly relying on the generation of hot water through coal and gas.
 Some early adopters are using air and ground source heat pumps to generate heat for warming the home and public buildings.

 The cost of heating has increased with time with technological innovations centred on reducing the heat loss in the home through improved insulation systems and techniques.
 Little has been done to reduce the amount of energy needed to heat the home to a suitable comfort level.

 SuperStone Radiators have spent the last 10 years developing a new radiator manufactured from glass reinforced concrete (GRC).
 It has been a long journey identifying weaknesses and developing technological improvements to be able to provide stylish designer radiators for the domestic and commercial markets.

 SSR radiators are true radiators unlike the steel water jackets used in the majority of water based systems.
 These are convection heaters relying on the air surrounding the water jacket warming up and rising around the room.
 Steel radiators as they are known heat the air in the room, once this has reached optimum temperature the heating system stops pumping the water around the system.
 The steel radiator cools down and the air in the room also cools until the thermostat switches back on.
 Reheating the air and going through the cycle again.

 SuperStone radiators are different, they heat the stone of the radiator creating a radiant heater that runs at a lower temperature which is left on all the time during the cold weather.
-Cycle times are longer enabling the walls of the room to heat up with residual heat.
-This reduces condensation and the build-up of mould.
+Central heating cycle times are longer enabling the walls of the room to heat up with residual heat.
+This reduces condensation and the build-up of black spot mould.